matteocitterio/LSN_Citterio/LSN_6/Readme.md

 ## How to use my code

 - To compile the code: `make`
-- To clean the folder from '*.o' and '*.exe' files, hit 'make clean'
+- To clean the folder from '*.o' and '*.exe' files, hit `make clean`

 To launch a simulation, just run `./simulation.sh`.
 This simple bash script contains: